Introduction to the University

 In 1969, La Verne began offering degree programs off campus, and the following year, it opened its College of Law.
 Reflecting these profound changes, the college reorganized in 1977 as the University of La Verne.
 In 1981, ULV founded its Orange County Campus and, in 1983, a campus in San Fernando Valley.
 A decade later, it created campuses in Ventura County and San Bernardino/Riverside Counties.
 In 2000, the College of Law moved to Ontario, CA. Continuing the trend to provide programs throughout the region, campuses developed in Kern County, San Luis Obispo, and Victorville.
 The University is an Hispanic and minority serving institution.

 The University of La Verne is a Carnegie Doctoral/Research University in Southern California enrolling over 8,500 students in four colleges: the College of Arts and Sciences (CAS), the College of Business and Public Management (CBPM), the College of Education and Organizational Leadership (CEOL), and the College of Law (COL).
-The branch campuses are administered through the Regional Campus Administration.
+The branch campuses are administered through the Regional and Online Campuses.

 Although the College of Business and Public Management offers masters degrees online, the College of Education and Organizational Leadership does not offer entire degrees online.
 Most programs in CEOL offer one or more courses delivered through a hybrid or online format.
 The college does not offer any alternative paths to teacher credentialing.
 Teaching and other educational professional candidates can complete their credential or degrees on the main campus and at branch campuses.